usr25/Sudoku/README.md

   3. If there are no remeaning empty tiles: END

   4. Else: Select a tile and, for each value, try to solve the sudoku by making a duplicates and assigning one of the possible values, goto (2.)

+### Notes
+  Haskell is generally faster than Python, however, solving sudokus benefits greatly from destructive writing into arrays, which is the opposite of what Haskell is used for (it can be done using the ST monad, generating messy code).
+The Haskell implementation involves a lot of innecessary copying / writing